 Britain History

 Valais sheep breeders in Britain are gaining notoriety despite their small numbers (around 400 and growing).
 Sales of individual animals are reaching record amounts, and breeders are creating events dedicated to the breed.
 One such event was the Blacknose Beauties Show hosted by the UK Valais Blacknose Sheep Society.
 The show aimed to mirror the Swiss system, and it was based on the Miss Visp contest.
 The event had 13 classes, and breeders competed in them.
-Eight Swiss judges were imported to educate farmers to ensure the standards were upheld.
+Eight Swiss judges were brought in to educate farmers and ensure the standards were upheld.
 For links to the Carlisle show-winning breeders and photographs, visit MacGregorphotography.com and the Valais Blacknose Sheep Society.